You are hereHow to Grow Weed With CFLs

 (choose whether you plan to grow in soil, coco coir, hydro, etc)

-- If you're not sure, I recommend starting with coco coir since I believe it's one of the most forgiving ways to grow.
+- If you're not sure, I recommend starting with coco coir since I believe it's one of the easiest and most forgiving ways to grow marijuana.
 It's how I got started and I think it's the perfect way to learn how to grow cannabis without spending a lot of money.
 Feel free to read my complete guide to growing cannabis in coco coir with CFLs!

-- If you're not sure, a simple but very effective nutrient system is from Dyna-Gro.
-It works well for growing cannabis.
-You will need to get a bottle of both Grow & Bloom.
-"Grow" is used during the vegetative stage, and "Bloom" is used in the flowering stage.
-Dyna-Gro can be used at half-strength to grow cannabis in soil, water, coco coir, or any growing medium.
+- If you're not sure, a simple but effective nutrient system is from Dyna-Gro.
+It works great for growing cannabis yet it's cheaper than most cannabis nutrients.
+You will need to get a bottle of both Foliage Pro & Bloom.
+"Foliage Pro" is used during the vegetative stage, and "Bloom" is used in the flowering stage.
+Dyna-Gro can be used at half-strength (compared to what it says on the bottle) to grow cannabis in soil, water, coco coir, or any growing medium.

 - When growing in coco coir, I personally use the General Hydroponics Flora trio plus Calimagic (a Cal-Mag supplement).
 This is the schedule [PDF] I use with those nutrients.